rjcf18/Trabs_Exerc_Univ/Msc/Sistemas Multimodais/Trabalho1/Pepper/Pepper/README.md

 # Pepper

-A simple "bot", or "assistant" which responds to several commands, using TTS and speech recognition
+A simple "bot", or "assistant" which responds to several commands, using TTS and speech recognition.

 ## Dependencies

 ### There are several dependencies to solve in order to run this project.
 There is a makefile to make the process easier.

+	$ make install

 ### Install PyAudio

-portaudio.h may not link correctly on Mac OSX machines, if so happens run:

-	$ pip install --global-option='build_ext' --global-option='-I/usr/local/include' --global-option='-L/usr/local/lib' pyaudio

 In most machines just run:

 	$ pip install pyaudio
    or

 	$ apt-get install python-pyaudio

+portaudio.h may not link correctly on Mac OSX machines, if so happens run:

+	$ pip install --global-option='build_ext' --global-option='-I/usr/local/include' --global-option='-L/usr/local/lib' pyaudio

 ### SpeechRecognition - library using CMU Sphinx project, Google services, or Wit.ai